Willy Wonka & the Chocolate Factory: In popular culture

-Various comedy TV series have referenced the film, mainly as a parody.
-They include Malcolm in the Middle, My Wife and Kids, the American version of The Office, Saturday Night Live, and That '70s Show.
-Animated TV series have also done parodies respectively, Dexter's Laboratory ("Golden Diskette" in 1997); The Simpsons ("Trash of the Titans" in 1998 and "Eeny Teeny Maya Moe" in 2009); Futurama ("Fry and the Slurm Factory" in 1999); Family Guy ("Wasted Talent" in 2000); Hi Hi Puffy AmiYumi ("Taffy Trouble" in 2004); South Park ("Le Petit Tourette" in 2007); Rick and Morty ("Tales from the Citadel" in 2017); and American Dad! ("Jeff and the Dank Ass Weed Factory" in 2019).
+Various comedy television series have referenced the film, mainly as a parody.
+They include Malcolm in the Middle, My Wife and Kids, the American version of The Office, Saturday Night Live and That '70s Show.
+Animated television series have also done parodies respectively, Dexter's Laboratory ("Golden Diskette" in 1997); The Simpsons (season 9's "Trash of the Titans" in 1998 and season 20's "Eeny Teeny Maya Moe" in 2009); Futurama (season 1's "Fry and the Slurm Factory" in 1999); Family Guy (season 2's "Wasted Talent" in 2000); Hi Hi Puffy AmiYumi ("Taffy Trouble" in 2004); South Park (season 11's "Le Petit Tourette" in 2007); Rick and Morty (season 3's "Tales from the Citadel" in 2017); and American Dad! (season 16's "Jeff and the Dank Ass Weed Factory" in 2019).

 Marilyn Manson's 1995 music video for their song "Dope Hat" was influenced by the boat ride scene.
 In 2001, the music video of Alien Ant Farm's song "Movies" paid homage to various Hollywood films and included a scene in which the band members were dressed as Oompa-Loompas.
+In 2014, the American experimental rock band Primus released the album Primus & the Chocolate Factory with the Fungi Ensemble.
+The album features a re-imagined version of the film's soundtrack and songs.

 In the 2010s, a still from the movie became a popular Internet meme known as Condescending Wonka.
-In 2017, in an episode of the TV series Pawn Stars a combination of the original Everlasting Gobstopper and Wonka Bar props sold for $105,000, and an animated adaptation of the film with Tom and Jerry was released as Tom and Jerry: Willy Wonka and the Chocolate Factory.
+In 2017, in an episode of the TV series Pawn Stars a combination of the original Everlasting Gobstopper and Wonka Bar props sold for $105,000, and a 2017 animated adaptation of the film with Tom and Jerry was released as Tom and Jerry: Willy Wonka and the Chocolate Factory.
 In 2023, elements from the film, including the Oompa-Loompa design and the song "Pure Imagination", were used in the origin story film Wonka.